microsoft/TypeScript/doc/spec.md

 var b = point.equals(p1, p2);
 ```

-declares ‘point’ as a function object with two properties, ‘origin’ and ‘equals’.
-Note that the module declaration for ‘point’ is located after the function declaration.
+declares 'point' as a function object with two properties, 'origin' and 'equals'.
+Note that the module declaration for 'point' is located after the function declaration.

 ## <a name="10.6"/>10.6 Code Generation